 Motor vehicle accidents are often caused — in whole or in part — by the presence of unexpected road debris and various other roadway hazards.
 In the state of Arizona, for example, the Department of Transportation estimates that road debris alone is responsible for 1,000 crashes on an annual basis.
-Road debris accidents can be particularly disastrous, as drivers may not be prepared for
+Accidents from dangerous road conditions can be particularly disastrous, as drivers may not be prepared for

 If you have been involved in an accident that was caused by road debris or some other roadway hazard, then you may be entitled to damages, as it the existence of the dangerous condition may be indicative of another’s negligence.
 You’ll therefore want to get in touch with a Phoenix injury lawyer as soon as possible for an evaluation of your car accident claims and how best to proceed with litigation.

 Though the existence of a roadway hazard may not always be the fault of another party, there are many cases in which the negligence of the defendant — typically the possessor of a particular roadway (i.e., the government, or some private entity) — has contributed to the hazard at-issue.
 If the defendant fails to correct the hazard or fails to warn motorists of the existence of the hazard so that it can be avoided, then liability may attach under prevailing Arizona law.

 Roadways Must Be Maintained in a Reasonably Safe Condition

 Claims arising out of injuries sustained due to road debris (or other roadway hazards) generally come under the umbrella of premises liability.
 Premises liability claims in Arizona are rather similar to those found in other jurisdictions throughout the country.
 Stated simply, you will be entitled to recover damages if you can show that the defendant — the person or entity who is in control of a particular property, which may include a roadway — failed to maintain the roadway in a reasonably safe condition for motorists.